Luscious American Buttercream

 Always, always, always start with room-temperature butter!
 I take mine out the night before making it to ensure the butter is completely at room temperature.
 Melting your butter in the microwave using it while it is still slightly cold will cause a fluctuation and overall can produce a very thin, curdled, or split buttercream.

-Adding Hot Water
+Adding Warm Water

 Have you tried this recipe?
 Tag me on Social Media!